siddhartha-gadgil/LeanAide/README.md

 # LeanAide

 LeanAide or Lean**AI**de (accidental pun) is work in progress to build AI based tools to help development with the Lean Theorem Prover.
-For now it has one tool under development, which translates statements written in natural language is a doc-string like format to Lean types (including theorem statements).
+For now it has one tool under development, which translates statements written in natural language in a doc-string like format to Lean types (including theorem statements).

 ## Quickstart: translation to Lean statements